revbayes/revbayes.github.io/tutorials/ctmc/index.md

 -   Like the HKY model, the Felsenstein 1981 (F81) substitution model has unequal stationary frequencies, but it assumes equal transition-transversion rates {% cite Felsenstein1981 %}.
     Can you set up the F81 model and run an analysis?

--   Complete the {% ref tab_primates %} by reporting the posterior
+-   Complete the {% ref tab_primates_posterior %} by reporting the posterior
     probabilities of phylogenetic relationships.

 {% section The General Time-Reversible (GTR) Substitution Model %}